billwallis/billwallis.github.io/index.md

 <span style="color:grey" size=1>[https://github.com/Bilbottom/loan-calcs](https://github.com/Bilbottom/loan-calcs)</span>

 I worked in Finance for 4 years and spent a lot of time working with loans.
-There's loads of helpful calculations to go with them, so this is a place to both document them and to also expose them through Python classes
+There's loads of helpful calculations to go with them, so this is a place to both document them and to also expose them through Python classes.

-Mainly another opportunity for me to play around with OOP (mainly inheritance in this case) and to have fun with some maths
+Mainly another opportunity for me to play around with OOP (mainly inheritance in this case) and to have fun with some maths.

 ---